magicmad/sts-webcontrol/README.md

 # sts-webcontrol
-Control your Raspberry Pi STS robot over a webinterface with streaming video
+Control your Raspberry Pi STS robot over a webinterface with streaming video.
+Also supports using a pan/tilt camera mount.

 <img src="https://i.imgur.com/orYRV0zl.jpg">